Graphlit Platform

 For example, you may have a collection of PDFs named "Favorite Research Papers", and a collection of Word documents, PDFs and markdown files named "July uploads", and the same PDF can be a member of both collections.

 Collections are named, but the name is not required to be unique across the Graphlit project.
-Each collection has a unique id field, in GUID format.
+Each collection has a unique id field, in format.

 Collections are created in the OPENED state, which means that content can be added to or removed from it.
 See the closeCollection mutation for the ability to close (or lock) the collection, so no content can be added/removed.